mgparada/sparkmeetup/README.md

 # sparkmeetup
-This repository contains the content for the 1º Introduction Spark MeetUp.
+This repository contains the files for the 1st Introduction to Spark MeetUp.

-In this files you can find a PDF that contains the steps to learn-by-doing a simple application with Spark and Python or Scala.
+In this Meetup we explain some features about Spark and do some basic examples.
+In this repository we have uploaded all of the complete examples about the Meetup.

-Also we included the files that are generated at the end of the hands-on.
-If you have a problem with one of the step, you can check these files to see how it's done.
+To execute the Spark script (SparkKMeansExample.py) you need to run spark-submit and pass the JSON file as a parameter.
+To facilite these example, we upload two diferents files with tweets, so you can use this files to test Spark.

-To get tweets with the Tweepy library, or use the script TweetsHandsOn.py, you need obtain your Twitter API credentials and setting up in the config.py script.
+If you want to get the tweets by yourself, we provide the TweetsExample.py script.
+With this script, you only need to configure the config.py file and provide yout Twitter API credentials.
+Once you have all of this, you need to execute the following command to install Twepy library: ```python python setup.py install ``` and you can obtain the tweets.

 We are open to any improvement in any of the documents.
 You can create a pull-request and we discuss there about it.
 The authors of these documents are: